 The Ethernet encryptor provides layer 2 security services by encrypting the contents of data frames across Ethernet networks.
-The encryptor slots connect between a local (protected) network and a remote (protected) network across the public (unprotected) network.
-A slot is paired with one or more remote slots or Ethernet encryptors to provide secure data transfer over encrypted connections as shown in Figure 6 below.
+The encryptor connects between a local (protected) network and a remote (protected) network across the public (unprotected) network.
+An encryptor is paired with one or more remote Ethernet encryptors to provide secure data transfer over encrypted connections as shown in Figure 6 below.